The Bell Family of Rushpool Hall, Skelton.

 Rushpool after the fire.
 In the middle distance is Longacre Ironstone Mine and in the far distance North Skelton Mine.

-Lady Margaret Elizabeth Bell.
+Margaret Elizabeth Bell.

 The flames meantime had forced their way through the roof and it was too evident that the Hall was doomed.